Topological quantum field theory: d = 3

 Donaldson has defined the integer invariant of smooth 4-manifolds by using moduli spaces of SU(2)-instantons.
 These invariants are polynomials on the second homology.
 Thus 4-manifolds should have extra data consisting of the symmetric algebra of H2.
 Witten (1988a) has produced a super-symmetric Lagrangian which formally reproduces the Donaldson theory.
 Witten's formula might be understood as an infinite-dimensional analogue of the Gauss–Bonnet theorem.
 At a later date, this theory was further developed and became the Seiberg–Witten gauge theory which reduces SU(2) to U(1) in N = 2, d = 4 gauge theory.
-The Hamiltonian version of the theory has been developed by Floer in terms of the space of connections on a 3-manifold.
+The Hamiltonian version of the theory has been developed by Andreas Floer in terms of the space of connections on a 3-manifold.
 Floer uses the Chern–Simons function, which is the Lagrangian of Jones–Witten theory to modify the Hamiltonian.
 For details, see Atiyah (1988b).
 Witten (1988a) has also shown how one can couple the d = 3 and d = 1 theories together: this is quite analogous to the coupling between d = 2 and d = 0 in Jones–Witten theory.

 Now, topological field theory is viewed as a functor, not on a fixed dimension but on all dimensions at the same time.

-The case of a fixed spacetime
+Case of a fixed spacetime

 Let BordM be the category whose morphisms are n-dimensional submanifolds of M and whose objects are connected components of the boundaries of such submanifolds.
 Regard two morphisms as equivalent if they are homotopic via submanifolds of M, and so form the quotient category hBordM: The objects in hBordM are the objects of BordM, and the morphisms of hBordM are homotopy equivalence classes of morphisms in BordM.
 A TQFT on M is a symmetric monoidal functor from hBordM to the category of vector spaces.

 Note that cobordisms can, if their boundaries match, be sewn together to form a new bordism.
 This is the composition law for morphisms in the cobordism category.
 Since functors are required to preserve composition, this says that the linear map corresponding to a sewn together morphism is just the composition of the linear map for each piece.

 There is an equivalence of categories between the category of 2-dimensional topological quantum field theories and the category of commutative Frobenius algebras.